Cover Image

 The car was bought new by its first owner at Jordan’s of Hull, and covered just 3,000 miles in its first 4 years.
 It’s second owner added less than 6,000 miles.
 It was bought outright by me in May 2023 from a sportscar specialist in Wolverhampton.
 This Quadrifoglio is my third Giulia after a Speciale and Veloce that were both owned from new.
 It is in my ideal spec of Alfa Rosso with Alcantara seats and was bought with an incredibly low mileage for its year.

-Alfa Romeo raised the QF’s standard ride height in early 2017 in response to some complaints from people grounding the noses of the first late-2016 cars.
+Alfa Romeo raised the QF’s standard ride height in early 2017 in response to some complaints from people grounding the noses of the first cars.
 This rather spoilt the car’s ‘stance’, so lowering springs are a visual delight with the downside that you must learn routes around roads with tall speed bumps!
 The Eibach Proline springs retain the cars brilliant ride and handling and still support the Alfa’s switchable suspension with its comfort mode.

 Section Image